 Cob houses are beautiful.
 When you create a cob house you literally sculpt it.
 Cob allows you to easily create curves, and carve shelves and features into your walls.
 Of course cob houses don’t have to be curvy though, they can be made with straight walls and right angles for that modern look.

 How easy is it to build with cob?

 On our earth building workshops we encourage anyone to join us – you definitely do not need any previous building experience to build with cob.
 Cob is so easy to work with – it is a lot more forgiving and less precise than working with bricks.
 Of course you have to learn to keep your walls exactly vertical, but if you find your wall is slightly out you simply shave off some cob with an old saw or add a bit more cob.
 Fitting windows and doors is so easy too – you can add more cob around the frame if your gap is too big, or chip bits away from the cob if you hole is too small!
 On our cob house building courses we show you how easy it is to fit your windows, doors and even roof.

 How does cob compare to other earth building techniques?

-We prefer to work with cob as our backgrounds as artists make it the perfect sculptural medium to work with.
-However there are other earth building techniques which are made of a similar mix of sand, clay and straw and these include clay-lump (mud bricks), wattle and daub (used for internal walls usually), rammed earth (you need to be good a carpentry to make your wooden shuttering first), adobe (another form of mud bricks).
-We also prefer cob as it is the most accessible form of earth building there is – due to its simplicity it allows more people to build their own eco homes.
+Kate’s background as an artist makes cob the perfect sculptural medium to work with and so cobbing is her preferred method.
+However there are other earth building techniques which are made of a similar mix of sand, clay and straw and these include clay-lump (mud bricks), wattle and daub (used for internal walls usually), rammed earth (you need to be good a carpentry to make your wooden shuttering first), adobe (another form of mud bricks), and rammed chalk.
+We prefer cob as it is the most accessible form of earth building there is – due to its simplicity it allows more people to build their own eco homes.